dolph/recipes/one-pot/paella.md

 Heat the oven to 400°F and arrange a rack in the middle.

+> Grating the tomatoes is a pain.
+Would love an easier way to get the same result without resorting to canned tomatoes?

 Core and halve the tomatoes.
 Grate the flesh side of each half on the large holes of a box grater set over a medium bowl, stopping when you get to the skin.
 Discard the skins.
 You should have about 3/4 cup of tomato pulp and